XCSoar/XCSoar/XCSoarV4-README.txt

 - Many hard-wired constants relocated to Sizes.h file
 - Waypoint labels have white background so not obscured by terrain
 - Labels of topological features now supported
+- Fast loading of airspace at startup using binary file

 ============================================================================
 HARDWARE BUTTONS